Umair7865/oracle-bucket/READme.md

 ### `backup-and-restore-automation.sh`

+Provides a single interface to perform all backup and restore operations, including archiving, uploading, downloading, restoring, and deleting backups.

+#### Functionality

-This interactive script consolidates the individual functionalities into an easy-to-use menu.
-It prompts the user to select from the following operations:
+This script combines all individual backup, upload, download, restore, and cleanup operations into one unified script.
+The user is prompted to select from these options, and the appropriate function is executed based on their choice.

-1. **Create TAR Backup**: Executes the `backup-in-tar.sh` script to create a TAR archive of MySQL database backups.
+1. **Backup Databases**: Archives MySQL database dumps into a compressed `.tar.gz` file.
-2. **Upload to OCI Bucket**: Runs `upload-to-bucket.sh` to upload the TAR backup to Oracle Cloud Infrastructure.
+2. **Upload to OCI Bucket**: Uploads the tar file to the specified OCI Object Storage bucket.
-3. **Download and Restore**: Executes `download-and-restore.sh` to download the backup from OCI and restore MySQL databases.
+3. **Download and Restore Databases**: Downloads the latest tar file from the OCI bucket, extracts it, and restores the databases.
-4. **Delete All Except Latest**: Runs `delete-all-object-except-latest.sh` to delete all backups except the latest one.
+4. **Cleanup Old Backups**: Deletes all but the most recent backup file from the OCI bucket.

 #### Usage

-Run the script and choose the desired operation by entering the corresponding number:
+Run the script and select an option from the menu:

 ```bash
 ./backup-and-restore-automation.sh
 ```

-This script simplifies the backup and management process by centralizing all options into a single, user-friendly interface.
+This interactive script guides you through each step, making it easier to perform individual operations as needed.

 ---